Announcement

 Neurotransmitter Interference

-During your regular sessions, TMS therapy normalizes the levels of dopamine and serotonin, but drinking alcohol counteracts your adjustments, which can interfere with the efficacy of your therapy.
+During TMS therapy, these neurotransmitter levels are normalized.
+But drinking alcohol will counteract these adjustments, which can interfere with the effectiveness of your therapy.

 Plasticity

-Secondly, drinking alcohol during TMS treatment can interfere with the brain’s plasticity.
-One of the purposes behind TMS therapy is to build new neural connections where they have been damaged or broken.
-This is what helps to resolve symptoms of things like co-occurring depression or anxiety.
-However, alcohol consumption can make it difficult for this process to be achieved, interfering with how effectively the brain can grow new neurons.
+Drinking alcohol during TMS treatment can also interfere with the brain’s plasticity.
+One goal of TMS therapy is to build new neural connections where they have been damaged.
+However, alcohol consumption can make it harder for this process to succeed, limiting how effectively the brain can grow new neurons.

 Cognition